-Clean streams and healthy A watershed is an area of land that drains water, and anything carried by that water, to a common location or larger body of water (e.g. the Chesapeake Bay). watersheds provide valuable ecosystem services that humans and wildlife depend on for survival.
+Clean streams and healthy A watershed is an area of land that drains the water, and anything carried by that water, to a common location (e.g. the Chesapeake Bay) watersheds provide valuable ecosystem services that humans and wildlife depend on for survival.
 For most of us in Montgomery County, surface waters like the Potomac River are a primary source of drinking water.
-Thousands of miles of Montgomery County streams drain to the Potomac, Anacostia and Patuxent Rivers.
-It is therefore vital to not only keep these waters clean, but to monitor these important resources to understand how streams may be changing or responding to various pressures, including human activities (e.g. development).
+Thousands of miles of Montgomery County streams drain to the Potomac, Anacostia, and Patuxent Rivers.
+It is therefore vital to not only keep these waters clean but to monitor these important resources to understand how streams may be changing or responding to various pressures, including those of human activities (e.g. development).

-The results of Parks’ stream monitoring efforts support a wide variety of resource management needs across both park and planning domains, allowing for informed and responsible planning decisions appropriate to development or parkland acquisition.
+The results of Parks’ stream monitoring efforts support a wide variety of resource management needs across both park and planning domains, allowing for informed and responsible decisions appropriate to development or parkland acquisition.
 Emerging trends in biological health within developing watersheds can also help to target stormwater management opportunities where they are needed the most.
-In addition to the general watershed monitoring program, targeted monitoring sites allow for assessment of stream restorations and other stormwater management projects, emergency infrastructure failures, significant development projects, resources being considered in both area and park master plans, and parks where sensitive or high-quality water resources have been identified (i.e. Special Protection Areas, Best Natural Areas, and Biodiversity Areas).
+In addition to the general watershed monitoring program, targeting specific monitoring sites allows for the assessment of: stream restoration and other stormwater management projects, emergency infrastructure failures, significant development projects, resources being considered in both area and park master plans, and parks where sensitive or high-quality water resources have been identified (i.e. Special Protection Areas, Best Natural Areas, and Biodiversity Areas).